dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

 This post is about acknowledging where dbt has met data engineers, and where dbt is going to take them v1.5: a world where dbt not only supports, but enhances, the ability to scale and control your data transformations.

+And I know there isn’t a silver bullet to solve all the above, but I do want to see momentum in the right direction.
+Where have tools like dbt met me and how exactly does it need to meet me going forward?

 ## Where dbt is meeting data engineers, and where it’s going

-The joys and pains of data engineering and analytics engineering are real; the win you get when a stakeholder eventually contributes to a dbt model; the loss when a pipeline breaks, and the onslaught of Slack notifications that come hurling your way. dbt *transformed ;)* the way data teams interact with their data, and the people that depend on them.
-Below, we’ll breakdown where dbt has met you, and where dbt v1.5 is evolving scale and control in your work, and how it’ll elevate your daily practice of data engineering (and remove some of those panicked Slack messages 😉).
+The joys and pains of data engineering and analytics engineering are real; the win you get when a stakeholder eventually contributes to a dbt model; the loss when a pipeline breaks, and the onslaught of Slack notifications that come hurling your way. dbt transformed ;) the way data teams interact with their data, and the people that depend on them.
+Below, we’ll breakdown where dbt has met you to solve critical problems, and where dbt v1.5 is evolving scale and control in your work, and how it’ll elevate your daily practice of data engineering (and remove some of those panicked Slack messages 😉).

 ### Building the foundation: Where dbt has met you